Building a Responsive Image Grid for Modern Websites

 By · Updated

-A developer-first pattern for fast, accessible, CLS-safe image grids using CSS Grid (with a lightweight Flexbox fallback), modern media formats, and build-time automation.
+A developer-first walk-through of building fast, accessible, responsive image grids that are safe from Cumulative Layout Shift (CLS).
+Using CSS Grid (with a lightweight Flexbox fallback), modern media formats, and build-time automation is the exact playbook I apply on client builds where appropriate.

-Why Grid First (and How to Avoid CLS)
+Why Grid First (and How to Avoid CLS Issues)

 Semantic Markup Scaffold

 Start with semantic containers so screen readers and search engines understand the gallery.
-Each item is a <figure> with a caption (optional).
+Each tile is a <figure> with an optional caption.
+This also makes it trivial to link the whole card later without weird nesting or duplicated labels.

 <section aria-labelledby="gallery-title" class="gallery">